|

 errant shot was hit from the tee box, go back to the

-tee box.)
+tee box.) or

 b.
 Drop a ball within two club-lengths of the